cow-snake/nikke-mg/docs/gamecontent.md

 **<span class="color-yellow">5 event stage entries, that refresh daily</span>**
 **<span class="color-orange">Boss challenge, one entry per day.
 Pretty simple: You fight a boss in different difficulties, and receive rewards.
 Borrowed NIKKEs can be used here with no restrictions.</span>**
 **<span class="color-blue">Mission tab, missions completion tied to event stages clears.
 Rewards include: Event lobby, a battery used in the event archive, and event currency.</span>**
-**<span class="color-green">Shop, with really good goodies</span>**
+**<span class="color-green">Event Shop, with really good resources</span>**
 **<span class="color-gold">Record repository, to replay the event story and/or cutscenes</span>**
 **<span class="color-red">Reward boost.
-When using NIKKEs that have the reward boost, you can win up to 100% increased event currency when clearing an event stage.</span>**
+When using NIKKEs that have the reward boost, you can get up to 100% increased event currency chance when clearing an event stage.</span>**

 **Example of a 14 days event UI**

 ![event14dayui](media/event14dayui.png)

 **<span class="color-red">The maximum reward boost chance you can get is 100%, minimum is 60% if you only own SR NIKKEs.</span>**
-**That means, when you clear a stage, <span class="color-red">you have at least 60% to a 100% chance</span> of receiving double the amount of event currency.
-The bonus doesn't apply to cases or first time rewards.**
+**That means, when you clear a stage, <span class="color-red">you have at least 60% to a 100% chance</span> of receiving double the amount of event currency and crates.
+The bonus doesn't apply to first time rewards.**

 Just like the campaign, the events are also divided in **Normal and Hard stages.** Total of 12 stages per difficulty.
 **Clear all stages, and after that you will quick battle the stage <span class="color-green">1-11</span>, <span class="color-green">2-11</span>, or <span class="color-green">H2-11</span>, depending on the highest hard difficulty available.**